cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/provisioners/ResourceProvisioner.rst

 .. java:method::  boolean allocateResourceForVm(Vm vm, long newTotalVmResourceCapacity)
    :outertype: ResourceProvisioner

-   Allocates an amount of the physical resource for a given VM, changing the current capacity of the virtual resource to the given amount.
+   Allocates an amount of the physical resource for a VM, changing the current capacity of the virtual resource to the given amount.

    :param vm: the virtual machine for which the resource is being allocated
    :param newTotalVmResourceCapacity: the new total amount of resource to allocate to the VM, changing the allocate resource to this new amount.
 It doesn't increase the current allocated VM resource by the given amount, instead, it changes the VM allocated resource to that specific amount